Julia Angwin: The Markup

 In April 2018, Angwin and Jeff Larson left ProPublica to found The Markup, described on their website as a "nonpartisan, nonprofit newsroom" that will produce "data-centered journalism" to uncover "societal harms of technology".
 They were joined by Sue Gardner, as a co-founder, and several ProPublica staff members.
 Harvard University–based NiemanLab described Angwin and Larson as a "journalist-programmer team" at ProPublica who uncovered stories such as "how algorithms are biased".

-In support of The Markups mission to investigate technology and its effect on society, Craig Newmark committed $20 million to the publication alongside philanthropic gifts from the John S. and James L. Knight Foundation, the Ford Foundation, the John D. and Catherine T. MacArthur Foundation, and the Ethics and Governance of Artificial Intelligence Initiative, a joint project of the MIT Media Lab and the Harvard Berkman-Klein Center for Internet and Society.
+In support of The Markups mission to investigate technology and its effect on society, Craig Newmark committed $20 million to the publication alongside philanthropic gifts from the Knight Foundation, the Ford Foundation, the MacArthur Foundation, and the Ethics and Governance of Artificial Intelligence Initiative, a joint project of the MIT Media Lab and the Berkman Klein Center for Internet & Society.

 In April 2019, she was dismissed from The Markup.
 Five of the seven editorial staff immediately resigned in support of her, and over 145 journalists and researchers signed a letter of support.
 In August, she was reinstated in her role as editor-in-chief and The Markup was reformed with the original editorial staff.

 In the following months, Angwin was joined by a new leadership team including public radio veteran, Evelyn Larrubia as managing editor, and free speech lawyer, Nabiha Syed, as president.
 The Markup began publishing on February 25, 2020, with a staff of 17 reporters, editors and engineers.
 Since its launch, the site has published numerous investigations examining issues like data privacy, disinformation, and algorithmic bias, and the role that the internet's most powerful platforms play in facilitating those harms.
-And it has developed and launched sophisticated custom forensic tools in service of investigating issues that would otherwise remain hidden, including Blacklight, a privacy inspector, and Citizen Browser, a project to inspect Facebook's algorithms.
+It developed and launched sophisticated custom forensic tools in service of investigating issues that would otherwise remain hidden, including Blacklight, a privacy inspector, and Citizen Browser, a project to inspect Facebook's algorithms.

-In 2022, Angwin was replaced by Sisi Wei as Editor-in-Chief.
+In 2022, Angwin was replaced by Sisi Wei as editor-in-chief.
 In February 2023, Angwin left The Markup.